Temperature evolution of polaron dynamics and Jahn-Teller distortion modes in strongly correlated La$_{0.67}$Ca$_{0.33}$MnO$_{3}$ manganite film: EXPERIMENTAL PROCEDURES

-Since the lattice constants are well matched, there is negligible lattice strain (less than 0.1\%), so makes it ideal to grow high quality thin and homogeneous films.
-It further allowed us to safely ignore any strain related issues in the analysis of the measured data.\cite{Wuogale} Temperature dependent (20 K--300 K) reflectance measurements were conducted on both the film and substrate over a frequency range of 30-20000~cm$^{-1}$.
+Temperature dependent (20 K--300 K) reflectance measurements were conducted on both the film and substrate over a frequency range of 30-20000~cm$^{-1}$.
 Measurements in far infrared and mid infrared region were conducted using a Bruker 113v Fourier Transform Infrared spectrometer.
 A helium-cooled silicon bolometer detector was used in the 40-650~cm$^{-1}$ spectral range and a DTGS detector was used from 600-7000~cm$^{-1}$.
 Measurements in the near infrared and visible range were performed using a modified Perkin Elmer 16U grating spectrometer in conjunction with a continuous He flow cryostat.
-The spectrometer consists of different source of incident radiation and a suitable detector for the detection of the reflected radiation to cover the entire range.
 Room temperature reflectance data is extended up to 40,000~cm$^{-1}$ for the better understanding of high frequency behavior for both the substrate and the manganite film.
-All optical measurements were performed using non-polarized light at near-normal incidence geometry on the epitaxial grown film with exposed (001) plane.
+All optical measurements were performed using non-polarized light at near-normal incidence geometry on the epitaxial grown film with exposed (010) plane.
+In order to complement the optical data, resistance measurement were also performed using standard four point probe technique both for cooling and heating cycles.